keremtiryaki/ios-adhoc-manifest-plist-generator-node-js/README.md

 For example

-Your ipad file name: app.ipa
+Your ipa file name: app.ipa

 Your provision file name: newProvision.mobileprovision